bmcdavid/DotNetStarter/docs/custom-locator.md

 The ILocator and ILocatorRegistry system is a wrapper for any container that can implement the interfaces.
 The following are the currently supported container implementations:

-* DotNetStarter.DryIoc - support for net35+ and netstandard 1.0+
+* DotNetStarter.Locators.DryIoc - support for net35+ and netstandard 1.0+
-* DotNetStarter.Structuremap - support for net35+ and netstandard 1.3+, net35 doesn't support container/locator scoping.
+* DotNetStarter.Locators.StructureMap - support for net45+ and netstandard 1.3+.
+* DotNetStarter.Locators.LightInject - support for net452+ and netstandard1.1+.
+* DotNetStarter.Locators.StructureMapSigned - support for net45+.

 ## Example Custom Locator with factory